-- 3.1 Once every three months members of the Council meet for the purpose of constituting the High Security Inmate Management Committee (HSIMC).
+- 3.1 Bi-monthly members of the Council meet for the purpose of constituting the High Security Inmate Management Committee (HSIMC).
 This Committee convened for the first time in January 1998.
 The function of this Committee is to advise the Commissioner whether certain inmates (not confined to "Serious Offenders" or sentenced inmates) should be designated as Extreme High Risk Restricted, Extreme High Security, High Security or National Security Interest.
-At its meetings the Committee is assisted by a number of senior officers of Corrective Services NSW who, although having no vote, nevertheless tender reports and advice to the HSIMC and are present during the conduct of the HSIMC meetings.
+At its meetings the Committee is assisted by a number of senior officers of Corrective Services NSW who, although having no vote, nevertheless tender reports and provide advice to the HSIMC and are present during the conduct of the HSIMC meetings.
 These personnel include Assistant Commissioners (or delegates), Governors of those correctional centres which house relevant inmates as well as Corrections Intelligence Managers and others. - 3.2 The HSIMC, in its deliberations on recommendations, places significant weight on the advice of such personnel.
-If the HSIMC recommends that an inmate be designated either as Extreme High Risk Restricted, Extreme High Security, High Security or National Security interest, the Commissioner may only act on such a recommendation if there is material on which he can decide that an inmate constitutes either a danger or an extreme danger to other people, or a threat or an extreme threat to good order and security .
+If the HSIMC recommends that an inmate be designated either as Extreme High Risk Restricted, Extreme High Security, High Security or National Security interest, the Commissioner may only act on such a recommendation if there is material on which he can decide that an inmate constitutes either a danger or an extreme danger to other people, or a threat or an extreme threat to good order and security.
 All inmates so designated are reviewed by the HSIMC regularly.
-As at 31 December 2020 there were 37 inmates designated as Extreme High Risk Restricted, 18 inmates designated National Security Interest, 46 inmates designated as Extreme High Security, 25 inmates designated as High Security and seven (7) designated both Extreme High Security and National Security Interest. - 3.3 During 2020, the Council held four (plus two extraordinary) HSIMC meetings and made 526 recommendations to the Commissioner.
-The Commissioner (or his delegate) approved 521of these recommendations. - 3.4 The main consequences of being designated an Extreme High Security inmate are that the inmate is moved to different cells on a regular basis, must wear distinctive clothing on days when the inmate is permitted visitors, and the latter themselves are subject to special security measures.
+As at 31 December 2021 there were 161 inmates managed by the HSIMC; 38 inmates designated as Extreme High Risk Restricted, 28 inmates designated National Security Interest, 50 inmates designated as Extreme High Security and 29 inmates designated as High Security.
+Ten (10) inmates were designated both Extreme High Security and National Security Interest and a further six (6) designated High Security and National Security Interest. - 3.3 During 2021, the Council held five (plus four extraordinary) HSIMC meetings and made 189 recommendations to the Commissioner on security designation.
+The Commissioner (or his delegate) approved 181 of these recommendations. - 3.4 The main consequences of being designated an Extreme High Security inmate are that the inmate is moved to different cells on a regular basis, must wear distinctive clothing on days when the inmate is permitted visitors, and the latter themselves are subject to special security measures.
 Such an inmate is also subject to stringent security arrangements on escort. - 3.5 The only practical consequence of being designated a High Security inmate is that additional security measures may be employed when such an inmate is on escort.
 In some Centres the inmate may be denied access to certain locations within the Centre by reason of his designation and as a result may be unable to participate in some programs conducted at those locations.